lightninginabox/btcpi/README.md

 1. Download compressed image [BTCPi](https://gateway.ipfs.io/ipfs/QmXbRmbjpnhLXqeobjH68SfMgY55N13rtgTEnzvzVviwS7).
 2. Unzip image.
 3. Flash image to SD card using [Belena Etcher](https://www.balena.io/etcher/) or [Rufus](https://rufus.ie/en/).
+    - Expert tip - Skip the SD card and flash the image directly to your USB 3.0 SSD if your [RPi4 can boot from USB](https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb).
-4. Connect External USB SSD to Raspberry Pi (make sure you use one of the blue USB 3.0 ports).
+5. Connect External USB SSD to Raspberry Pi (make sure you use one of the blue USB 3.0 ports).
-5. Power on Raspberry Pi.
+6. Power on Raspberry Pi.

 ## Wait 10 minutes, open browser and go to [btcpay.local](http://btcpay.local)